 - 18.1 Based on infrastructure limitations and safety requirements, only the following items may be used in residence rooms:

 - Fridge/freezer (maximum 220 l)

 - Microwave oven (maximum 20 l)

 - · Computer and printer

 - Pop-up toaster (two-slice)

 - Kettle (maximum 1.5 l)

 - Ironing board and iron

 - Reading/study lamp

 - Radio

-- Heater not larger than 500 watt (no open-bar heaters)
+- Heater not larger than 500 watts (no open-bar heaters)

 - Small television (maximum 28 inch)

 - Hair-styling equipment

+- Air-fryers

 - 18.2 Own stoves (gas or electrical) or open-bar heaters are not permissible in residence rooms and/or apartments.
-If any such item is found in the room/apartment, it will be confiscated by the residence authorities and only released for collection at the end of the year.
+If any such item is found in the room/apartment, it will be confiscated by the residence authorities and only released for collection at the end of the year, or by termination of stay, whichever happens first.

 - 18.3 Additional electric cooking appliances are only allowed in the kitchens or kitchenettes of self-catering units.

-- 18.4 It is the responsibility of every resident to ensure that permissible personal electrical appliances have a proper electrical connection that complies with health and safety standards (in most instances this is a 15 amp three-pin plug that is connected correctly to the lead of the appliance concerned).
+- 18.4 It is the responsibility of every resident to ensure that permissible personal electrical appliances have a proper

+electrical connection that complies with health and safety standards (in most instances this is a 15 amp three-pin plug that is connected correctly to the lead of the appliance concerned).
-- 18.5 A student must switch off all heat-producing electrical appliances, such as a heater and iron, when going to sleep or leaving the room.

-- 18.6 If it is found that a student uses/abuses any electrical appliance that leads to a safety risk, the relevant appliance will be confiscated and not returned.
+- 18.5 A student must switch off all heat-producing electrical appliances, such as a heater and iron, when going to sleep or leaving the room. - 18.6 If it is found that a student uses/abuses any electrical appliance that leads to a safety risk, the relevant appliance will be confiscated and only returned at the end of the year, or by termination of stay, whichever happens first.
 The necessary disciplinary steps will also be taken.